 Two ingredients have unequivocally demonstrated a higher degree of efficacy in peer-reviewed, scientific literature.
 These ingredients have also been blessed (with caveats) by the AAP (American Academy of Pediatrics) and The Environmental Working Group (EWG):

-- The stuff works really, really well!
-DEET repels mosquitoes by activating the olfactory receptor neuron in the antennal sensilla of mosquitoes.
+- DEET works really, really well!
+This stuff repels mosquitoes by activating the olfactory receptor neuron in the antennal sensilla of mosquitoes.

 - Is it safe for pregnant women?
 “If you are pregnant, and you are in an area with serious mosquito-borne diseases, use repellant with high amounts of DEET, and reapply it as often as necessary,” says Dana Boyd Barr, professor of exposure science at Emory University in Atlanta.
 So, yes.
 Your other option is to cover up — or just stay indoors.